simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 9 RAG Ollama.md

 ```
 6. Save your work.

-7. Open `src/main/resources/application.yml`.
+1. Open `src/main/resources/application.yml`.

+1. **TODO-03:**  Establish the following configuration entries:
+  * Set `spring.application.name` to "Lab9 RAG with Ollama" or something similar.
+  * Set `spring.main.web-application-type` to none to run as a non-web application.
+Spring AI applications can run as web applications, but these exercises avoid this distraction.
+  * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
+  * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
+  * Set `spring.ai.ollama.chat.enabled` to true to autoconfigure the chat model.
-8. **TODO-03:**  For Ollama, set the ai.ollama.chat.enabled to true.
-Set the ai.ollama.base-url to http://localhost:11434, unless your container is running on a different URL.
+  * Set `spring.ai.ollama.base-url` to http://localhost:11434, unless your container is running on a different URL.

 ```
+spring:
+  application.name: Lab9 RAG with Ollama
+  main.web-application-type: none     # Do not start a web server.
   ai:
+    retry:
+      max-attempts: 1      # Maximum number of retry attempts.
+      on-client-errors: false   # If false, throw a NonTransientAiException, and do not attempt retry for 4xx client error codes.
     ollama:
       base-url: http://localhost:11434  # Default base URL when you run Ollama from Docker
       chat: